 Switch type controller

-The main function of the general charging and discharging controller is to restrict the charging current and voltage, so as to ensure that the battery can be quickly and effectively charged and discharged, thus protecting the battery and avoiding overcharging and overdischarging.
+The main function of the general charging and discharging controller is to restrict the charging current and voltage, so as to ensure that the battery can be quickly and effectively charged and discharged, thus protecting the battery and avoiding overcharging and over-discharging.
 In addition to the functions of the usual controllers, the photovoltaic charging and discharging controller must also take into account the volt-ampere characteristics of photovoltaic modules in power generating.
-The early photovoltaic controllers are relatively simple, which usually adopt the single-stage control method.
+The early photovoltaic controllers are relatively simple and usually adopt the single-stage control method.
 In other words, the so-called controller is to set one electronic switch between the photovoltaic component and battery as shown in figure 1.
 When the battery reaches the set voltage, the switch is cut off and the charging stops.
 When the voltage drops, the charging is restarted.
-Such a process repeats until the battery is charged full.
+Such a process repeats until the battery is charged fully.
 Due to the influence of the floating charging voltage during the charging process of the battery itself, it frequently charges and stops in the rear period of this charging mode, and it requires a rather long time, However, for solar power generation, the time of sunshine during the day is limited, so the battery is often not fully charged.
 At the same time, when there is a sun in the daytime, the power generated by the photovoltaic is greatly wasted and the efficiency is rather low.
 It is usually used in small power generation systems below 100W.

-Switch type controller working modeFigure 1: Switch type controller working mode
+Figure 1: Switch type controller working mode

 As to the switch-type charge controller, the output of the PV module is directly connected to the two ends of the battery through the control switch, therefore, the output voltage of the PV module must be designed strictly according to the battery voltage.
 If it is too low, it cannot be charged normally.
-If it is too high, it will cause waste or even damage the controller and battery.
+If it is too high, it will cause waste or even damage the solar charge controller and battery.
 The battery voltage has a close relationship to the charging state of the battery.
 For example, a 12V battery has a voltage of about 11V in a deficient state, in a fully charged status, it approaches 15V.
 For such a battery, our input voltage must be greater than 15V.
 Combined with the voltage declining factor of the PV module because of the temperature influence, the design voltage of the PV module is usually 17-18V.
 Obviously, in the early stage of charging a depleted battery, the output voltage of the PV module will be clamped to a lower range by the battery, and the efficiency is very low.
-When the battery almost fully charged, the battery will enter the floating charge state, that is, the charging and stopping state.
-When the battery is in the floating charge, the electricity generated by the PV is actually wasted, and the battery is not fully charged at this moment.
+When the battery is almost fully charged, the battery will enter the floating charge state, that is, the charging and stopping state.
+When the battery is in the floating charge, the electricity generated by the PV is wasted, and the battery is not fully charged at this moment.
 Such a photovoltaic solar charge controller is simple and inexpensive.
 However, the electricity generated by the PV module is not fully utilized during the charging process, and the charging conversion efficiency is only 70 to 76%.

-Switch type controller I-V curveFigure 2: Switch type controller I-V curve
+Figure 2: Switch type controller I-V curve

 The multi-stage switching controller has a better charging effect than the single-stage controller.
 Figure 3 shows a typical four-stage controller that divides the PV modules into several groups.
 It adopts multiple controllers to charge the battery.
-Each controller can be set with different disconnection voltages, so that the purpose of step current charging can be realized.
+Each controller can be set with different disconnection voltages so that the purpose of step current charging can be realized.
 The charging effect of such a controller is significantly higher than that of the single-stage controller.
 Such a control scheme is usually used in small and medium-sized power plants below 10 kW.

-4-stage controller charging diagramFigure 3: 4 - stage controller and charging current diagram
+Figure 3: 4 - stage controller and charging current diagram

 Pulse width modulation (PMW) charge controller

-The pulse width modulation type (PMW) control means is a charging and discharging controller that automatically controls the output voltage and current according to the charging status the battery, and adopts the pulse width duty ratio.
+The pulse width modulation type (PMW) control means is a charging and discharging controller that automatically controls the output voltage and current according to the charging status of the battery, and adopts the pulse width duty ratio.
 It can fully utilize the photovoltaic power generation to efficiently charge the battery, and guarantee almost no wasted energy.
-If the maximum power point tracing (MPPT) circuit is set at the mating end with the photovoltaic module, the controllers of this category can have the control efficiency of more than 97%.
+If the maximum power point tracking (MPPT) circuit is set at the mating end with the photovoltaic module, the controllers of this category can have a control efficiency of more than 97%.
 Since such a controller uses pulsating current to charge, the instantaneous voltage of the pulsating charging is high, which can effectively avoid the suspended animation and sleeping status of the battery.
 Moreover, it even has a repairing and activating effect on the ordinary lead-acid battery.
-When the battery is almost fully charged, the pulse width modulation controller can gradually reduce the duty cycle of the output pulse width, and still maintain a sufficient charging voltage.
+When the battery is almost fully charged, the pulse width modulation controller can gradually reduce the duty cycle of the output pulse width and still maintain a sufficient charging voltage.
 However, it can reduce the charging current to the battery according to the charging status of the battery.
-Adopting the similar "trickle charge" can greatly improve the charging effect and improve the service life of the battery at the same time.
+Adopting a similar "trickle charge" can greatly improve the charging effect and improve the service life of the battery at the same time.
 The voltage loss of the PWM charging circuit is low, and the charging efficiency is 3%-6% higher than that of the ordinary switching type.
 Therefore, the technology has been widely applied, and the problem of battery dissatisfaction can be solved.
 The charging conversion efficiency is 75 to 80%.

 Figure 4: PWM charge controller working principle